csebastiao/csebastiao.github.io/src/content/blog/00-intro.md

 ---
-title: "To start a blog as a blog skepticcs"
+title: "To start a blog as a blog skeptic"
 description: "Why ?
 Why should I create something that can make me less productive ?
 I'm still unsure."
 date: "2025-03-1"
 tags: ['personnal']